 - 51. “History,” Sawmill Community Land Trust, http://www.sawmillclt.org/about-us/history/. ^

 - 52. John Emmeus Davis and Rick Jacobus, “The City-CLT Partnership: Municipal Support for Community Land Trusts,” Policy Focus Report (Cambridge, MA: Lincoln Institute of Land Policy, 2008), 5. ^

 - 53. John L. Crompton, “The Commercial Property Endowment Model for Delivering Park and Recreation Services,” Journal of Park and Recreation Administration, vol. 28, no. 1 (Spring 2010): 103–111. ^

 - 54. Brooklyn Bridge Park is one of the more prominent contemporary examples of this type of arrangement.
 Annual ground leases and payment in lieu of taxes (PILOT) revenue from the development on sites comprising roughly 9 percent of the park’s area, provide 96.1 percent of Brooklyn Bridge Park’s annual operating budget.
 See “Brooklyn Bridge Park Case Study,” City Parks Alliance, http://www.cityparksalliance.org/issues-a-resources/funding/case-studies/brooklyn-bridge-park. ^

-Skylar Bisom-Rapp is a strategic analyst at Practice for Architecture and Urbanism where he works on urban projects ranging from district plans to targeted architectural interventions.
-Skylar is also an adjunct associate professor at Columbia University’s Graduate School for Architecture, Planning and Preservation where he teaches a class on Theories of Urban Form with PAU founder Vishaan Chakrabarti. www.pau.studio; skylar.bisom-rapp.com.
+Skylar Bisom-Rapp is a senior strategist at Practice for Architecture and Urbanism where he works on urban projects ranging from district plans to targeted architectural interventions.
+Skylar is also an adjunct associate at Columbia University’s Graduate School for Architecture, Planning and Preservation where he teaches a class on theories of city form and an interdisciplinary workshop on urban development with PAU founder Vishaan Chakrabarti. www.pau.studio; skylar.bisom-rapp.com.